 Allergan Breast Implants And Cancer

 When you purchase a product to use or consume, you should never have to worry about where or not it will cause you harm.
 However, we know that there are times when defective products make it to the market.
-At Colson Hicks Edison, our Miami product liability attorneys are standing by if you or a loved one are injured due to a faulty product.
+At Colson Hicks Eidson, our Miami product liability attorneys are standing by if you or a loved one are injured due to a faulty product.
 Today, we want to discuss the rising concerns for those who have textured breast implants.

 What we know so far about Allergan’s breast implants